 What is an Intergroup Representative Responsible For?

-The Intergroup representative tries to keep their group well informed about what the Intergroup is doing.
+The Intergroup representative tries to keep their group well informed about what is happening in the local groups, the various outreach sub committees and the office.
 The Intergroup representative is responsible for participating in Intergroup meetings with other such representatives monthly to share the experience in carrying the AA message through the services provided by GVIS Intergroup.

 How do I become an Intergroup representative?

-An Intergroup representative is usually voted in at his or her home group.
-If you home group does not have an Intergroup Rep, you could suggest at your next group conscience that your group elected one.
+An Intergroup representative is usually voted in at the home group.
+If your home group does not have an Intergroup Rep, you could suggest at your next group conscience that someone be elected to the position.

-They voted for me in a Intergroup representative, now what do I do?
+They voted for me to serve the group as Intergroup representative, now what do I do?